MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/azure-cli-copilot.md

 # Use Azure CLI with Microsoft Copilot

-## Microsoft Copilot overview

 [Microsoft Copilot for Azure](https://aka.ms/MicrosoftCopilotforAzureDocs) (preview) is an AI-powered tool to help you do more with Azure.
 It unifies knowledge and data across hundreds of Azure services to increase productivity, reduce costs, and provide deep insights.
 Microsoft Copilot for Azure (preview) helps you learn about Azure by answering questions, and it provides information tailored to your own Azure resources and environment.
 By letting you express your goals in natural language, Copilot simplifies your Azure management experience.
 This benefits Azure CLI users because the knowledge of Azure CLI is built into Copilot!

 > [!IMPORTANT]
 > To enable access to Microsoft Copilot for Azure (preview) for your organization, [complete the registration form](https://aka.ms/MSCopilotforAzurePreviewRequest).
 The application process only needs to be completed once per tenant.
 Check with your administrator if you have questions about joining the preview.

 Here are some of the benefits of using Microsoft Copilot for Azure CLI:

 - **Design**: Create and configure the services needed and align with organizational policies.
 - **Operate**: Answer questions, author complex commands, and manage resources.
 - **Troubleshoot**: Orchestrate across Azure services for insights to summarize issues, identify causes, and suggest solutions.
-- **Optimize**: Receive recommendations to improved costs, scalability, and reliability..
+- **Optimize**: Receive recommendations to improve costs, scalability, and reliability.

 ## How to use Azure CLI successfully with Microsoft Copilot